a10networks/thunder-observability-agent/README.md

           Metrics can be sent to any one platform at a time.
 For more information on Thunder metrics, see Supported Thunder Metrics.

 	- Collects, processes, and publishes Thunder Syslogs.
- 	  The default data collection frequency is 1 minute. <br /> The logs can be published on various platforms like AWS, Azure, VMware, Kibana (Elasticsearch), Grafana (Prometheus and Pushgateway), or Splunk.
+ 	  The default data collection frequency is 1 minute.
+The logs can be published on various platforms like AWS, Azure, VMware, Kibana (Elasticsearch), Grafana (Prometheus and Pushgateway), or Splunk.
 	  Logs can be sent to any one platform at a time.
 For more information on Thunder logs, see Supported Thunder Logs.

 	- Manages the data collection, processing, aggregation, and publishing internally.